Molten Salt Reactors

 - They are seen as a promising technology today principally as a thorium fuel cycle prospect or for using spent LWR fuel.

-- A variety of designs is being developed, many as fast neutron types.
+- A variety of designs is being developed, some as fast neutron types.

 - Global research is currently led by China.